SLAM Brings Together all Academy Schools

 “SLAM allows parents to breathe easier knowing their kids are in a safe, faith-filled and loving environment,” said Patrick Exner, Director of Instructional Leadership at Ascension Catholic Academy.
 “Beyond academic growth, we also care deeply about and invest in the development of the whole child.
 Our SLAM theme is ‘I know something GOOD about YOU,’ and we are intentional in helping our students grow in faith and self-confidence.”

-Cost for the program in 2018 was $60 per scholar for all six weeks, which included breakfast, lunch, field trips, and extended-day program with snack.
+Cost for the program in 2019 is $60 per scholar for all six weeks, which included breakfast, lunch, field trips, and extended-day program with snack.